michaelmusty/.dotfiles/README.markdown

 *   `vis(1)` edits executable script files in `VISPATH`, defaulting to `~/.local/bin`, for personal scripting snippets.

-There’s some silly stuff in `install-games`:
+There's some silly stuff in `install-games`:

 *   `kvlt(6)` translates input to emulate a style of typing unique to black metal communities on the internet.
-*   `zs(6)` prepends “z” case-appropriately to every occurrence of “s” in the text on its standard input.
+*   `zs(6)` prepends "z" case-appropriately to every occurrence of "s" in the text on its standard input.

 Manuals
 -------

 The `install-bin` and `install-games` targets install manuals for each script they install.
-There’s also an `install-dotfiles-man` target that uses `pandoc(1)` to reformat this document as a manual page for section 7 (`dotfiles(7)`) if you want that.
-I haven’t made that install by default, because `pandoc(1)` is a bit heavy.
+There's also an `install-dotfiles-man` target that uses `pandoc(1)` to reformat this document as a manual page for section 7 (`dotfiles(7)`) if you want that.
+I haven't made that install by default, because `pandoc(1)` is a bit heavy.

 If you want to use the manuals, you may need to add `~/.local/share/man` to